aiman-al-masoud/cinciarellang/docs/wiki/0-basics/3-help/README.md

 ## Type

-You can get the type of any variable by accessing its "type" property:
+You can get the type of any object by accessing its "type" property (by the way, everything is an object):

 ```
 x = 1;